centiservice/mats3_site/_docs/C-explore/01-jbang-mats.md

 made easy!
 Naturally resilient and highly available microservices, with great DevX and OpsX."*

 We'll first introduce JBang, and explain how to install it.
 We'll then take up an *ActiveMQ Message Broker* instance using a very small JBang script.
-Next we'll spin up a simple single-stage Mats Endpoint in a new JBang script and a new shell/console.
-Finally, we'll invoke this Mats Endpoint, using a demonstration-only main-class, using yet another new JBang script in yet another new shell.
-This is meant to demonstrate how Mats<sup>3</sup> is an interesting *Interservice Communication* tool, and show how the JBang support kit of Mats<sup>3</sup> can make exploration of Mats<sup>3</sup>
+Next we'll spin up a simple single-stage Mats Endpoint using another JBang script and a new shell/console - actually, we'll spin up a few instances of this "service" to demonstrate how high availability and load balancing are innate features of message queueing.
+Finally, we'll invoke this Mats Endpoint, using yet another JBang script in yet another shell.

-dead simple.
+This goal is to demonstrate how Mats<sup>3</sup> is an interesting *Inter-Service Communication* solution, and show how the JBang support kit of Mats<sup>3</sup> makes exploration of Mats<sup>3</sup> dead simple.

 ## What's *JBang* and how to install